Skip links

 Community Support

+In 2025, our resident-led grant committee proudly selected 30 worthy nonprofit organizations to receive a total of $751,500 in funding.
 Each grant reflects a shared commitment to enhancing quality of life and spreading kindness throughout our community.
 From housing and healthcare to education and emotional support, these organizations deliver essential resources to those who need them most.

 🩺 Senior Health & Wellness Support